 Choke – Choke set to full to start a cold engine, after the engine warms up move the choke to the fast setting.

-Some mowers use a snow flake symbol for choke.
+Some mowers use a snowflake symbol for the choke.

-How can I start my pull start lawnmower if I’m not strong enough to use the starter cord?
-You can tune-up your engine and adjust valve lash, this will reduce the amount strength needed to turn over and start the mower.
+How can I start my pull-start lawnmower if I’m not strong enough to use the starter cord?
+You can tune up your engine and adjust the valve lash, this will reduce the amount of strength needed to turn over and start the mower.
 In addition, have a starter motor and battery fitted.